 Often, the biggest divide between sales and marketing is that sales don't see how your tools can help them.
 So give them tools that they can use to see lead results for themselves.
 For example, visitor tracking is usually a tool marketing use to help establish the correct user journey.
 It can be great for sales too when they want to find out exactly what their lead is interested in.
 They can do this with GatorLeads personalised URLs.
 These PURLs allow sales to track leads from their one-to-one email conversations to find out exactly what their lead is looking at on your website.
 From there, sales can create a tailored sales pitch around these interests and begin to appreciate the tools you offer them as marketers.
 For more on the perfect sales and marketing relationships check out the full content series on 'How to bridge the gap between sales and marketing'.

-If you want to create the perfect synergy between sales and marketing then learn how to create an effective strategy and plan to help bridge that gap.
-Check out our Training Course: Campaign Planning.
+If you want to create the perfect synergy between sales and marketing, learn how to create an effective strategy, and plan to help bridge that gap and check out the IDM's Campaign Planning course.

 At the IDM we are passionate about educating marketers and providing resources to help advance your career.

 Our learning and development team will be happy to advise based on your needs and requirements.